 NVR's equity-based compensation plans provide for the granting of non-qualified stock options to purchase shares of NVR common stock ("Options") and restricted share units ("RSUs") to key management employees, including executive officers and Board members, of the Company.
-The exercise price of Options granted is equal to the closing price of the Company's common stock on the New York Stock Exchange on the day prior to the date of grant, and RSUs are issued at a \$0 exercise price.
-Options are granted for a ten-year term and typically vest in separate tranches over periods of 3 to 6 years, depending upon the plan from which the shares were granted, based solely on continued employment or continued service as a Director.
+The exercise price of Options granted is equal to the closing price of the Company's common stock on the New York Stock Exchange (the "NYSE") on the day prior to the date of grant, and RSUs are issued at a \$0 exercise price.
+Options are granted for a ten-year term and typically vest in separate tranches over periods of 3 to 6 years.
+The vesting for certain Options is contingent solely on continued employment or service as a Director, while vesting for other Options is contingent upon both continued employment or service as a Director and the achievement of a performance metric as discussed further in the summary description of the 2014 Plan below.
 RSUs generally vest in separate tranches over periods of 2 to 3 years, based solely on continued employment or continued service as a Director.
-At December 31, 2013, there was an aggregate of 667,036 options and 45,009 RSUs outstanding, and there were an additional 79,730 available shares to be granted under existing equity-based compensation plans.
-Of the available shares to be granted, up to 48,476 shares may be granted in the form of RSUs.
+At December 31, 2014, there was an aggregate of 1,201 options and 55 RSUs outstanding, and there were an additional 362 available shares to be granted under existing equity-based compensation plans.
+Of the available shares to be granted, up to 33 shares may be granted in the form of RSUs.